 - Maternity patients: Maternity patients are allowed one identified support person to stay the night at the facility.
 This person will have an identification band readily visible for staff to check.
 This person will not change during the patient’s stay.

-- The second support person is never allowed in the OR for a C-section or in the nursery.
+- Secondary visitors are never allowed in the OR for a C-section or in the nursery.

-- Post-delivery visitation: Two people at a time (besides the primary support person) will be allowed to visit between the hours of 12-7 p.m.
+- Post-delivery visitation: Two people at a time (besides the primary support person) will be allowed to visit between the hours of 7 a.m.-8 p.m.

 - Only the primary support person and the mother will have a band and be permitted in the nursery.

 - Maternity (COVID-19 patient): One identified visitor is permitted and that person may spend the night.
 This visitor must remain in the patient room and may not go in and out of the building.
 Food will be delivered to the room for the visitor.

 - Patient requesting clergy visitation: In addition to two visitors, one member of a clergy is permitted during visitation hours.
 Clergy is defined as an ordained clergy, such as a rabbi, priest, pastor, Islamic cleric, associate pastor, licensed minister, a Roman Catholic Eucharistic minister or an Episcopal hospital minister who is serving a congregation.